 A classic coastal dish, brudet (often called brodeto after its Italian counterpart) includes catch of the day, which can be several different types of fish, including shellfish and crustaceans.
-The stew is cooked over an open fire with onions, tomatoes, vinegar (which used to preserve the dish for a couple of days for fishermen on the job), spices and chili peppers, which is then served with polenta.
+The stew is cooked over an open fire with onions, tomatoes, vinegar, spices, and chili peppers, which is then served with polenta.

 Saran u Rasljama (Slow-Grilled Carp)

 As the name suggests, this dish takes at least a couple of hours to cook.
 A large carp (weighing up to two kilograms) is covered in salt and paprika, then grilled over a wood-burning fire for an extra-smoky flavor.

 Punjene Paprike (Stuffed Peppers)

 Most popular during the hot summer months, punjene paprika consists of bell peppers stuffed with minced meat, rice, tomato, and spices, served with mashed potato.
 Other, similar, dishes include sarma (stuffed sauerkraut) and sinjski arambrasici (meat-stuffed cabbage rolls with finely chopped veal and cured meats).
 This would pair perfectly with some Plavac Mali wine from Testament Winery.